MarcoKnoesel/powerSupplyControl/README.md

+### General Remarks
+Note that after changing any of the `.py` files or after changing the channel mapping, you need to restart Power-Supply Control completely.
+Simply refreshing the webpage will not work.
+The reason for that is that there is only **one** connection to each power supply, not a seperate connection for each session (i.e. for each web-browser window).
+The connections are set up only once (when the streamlit server is started), so if you make a change and only refresh the window, the connection will **not** be re-established.

 ### InfluxDB
 In order to give Power-Supply Control access to your InfluxDB, you need to define an environment variable in your shell that contains the InfluxDB token.
 Open a `tmux` session (or `screen` or similar) and type